jundalisay/superb/content/en/research/kepler/harmony/book-2/part-21.md

 should exceed four right angles by even more if larger angles were taken.

-## Axiom 22

-If 2 plane angles do not add up to more than a third one, they will not form a solid angle with it.
+### Axiom 22: If 2 plane angles do not add up to more than a third one, they will not form a solid angle with it.

-## Proposition 23

-2 plane angles of a figure with an odd number of sides will not come together with an angle of another kind to form a regular solid.
+## Proposition 23: 2 plane angles of a figure with an odd number of sides will not come together with an angle of another kind to form a regular solid.

 For by Part 17, the solid angles would not all be the same, which is not in accordance with definitions V to X.

-##  Proposition 24

-3 plane angles of figures of three different kinds, one kind having an odd number of sides, cannot come together in a perfect solid figure.
+##  Proposition 24: 3 plane angles of figures of three different kinds, one kind having an odd number of sides, cannot come together in a perfect solid figure.

 For, again by 27, the solid angles would not all be the same, which is not in accordance with the definitions.

-## Proposition 25

-The most perfect regular congruences of plane figures to form a solid figure are five in number.
+## Proposition 25: The most perfect regular congruences of plane figures to form a solid figure are 5 in number.

 This is a scholium to the last proposition of the last book of Euclid.

+Proposition 15 says that we must start with 3 plane angles

+Proposition 16 says we must finish at:
+- 6 trigon angles
+- 4 tetragon angles
+- 3 hexagon angles

-By Part 15 we must start with three plane angles, and by Part 16 we must finish at 6 trigon angles, at 4 tetragon angles and at 3 hexagon angles, since Part 18 says they add up to 4 right angles.
+This is because Proposition 18 says they add up to 4 right angles.

 3e trigons, fitted together at one angle, make up less than 4 right angles in the plane, in fact they make up only two.
 When we make a solid angle by putting three trigons together the gap which remains can be filled by a fourth trigon.

 This gives the Tetrahedron or Pyramid.

-Four trigons, fitted together at one angle, make up eight thirds of a right angle, which is less than twelve thirds, or four right angles.
+4 trigons, fitted together at one angle, make up eight thirds of a right angle, which is less than twelve thirds, or four right angles.
 Joining together the sides of the trigons we obtain a pyramid with an open four-sided base.

 Two such pyramids may be fitted together base to base to form a figure closed on all sides.
 This gives the Octahedron.